 Academic integrity is essential to preserve the integrity and excellence of a UC Davis education.
 Under the UC Davis Code of Academic Conduct, faculty and students share responsibility for encouraging academic honesty.
 Faculty must report violations because centralized reporting is essential for fair and impartial administration of the Code of Academic Conduct and to ensure that repeat offenders are identified and penalized accordingly.
-SJA has responsibility for administering student discipline on campus, by delegation of authority from the Chancellor.
+OSSJA has responsibility for administering student discipline on campus, by delegation of authority from the Chancellor.

 What if you have suspicions: